Trump defends Covington students, calls media coverage ‘evil’

 “Nick Sandmann and the students of Covington have become symbols of Fake News and how evil it can be.
 They have captivated the attention of the world, and I know they will use it for the goo – maybe even to bring people together.
 It started off unpleasant, but can end in a dream!”
 Trump tweeted Tuesday morning.

-The president’s comments come as Covington Catholic staff announced the high school would be closed on Tuesday in order to “ensure the safety” of students faculty and staff, after a meeting with local authorities -- in the wake of the incident that sparked the social media frenzy.
+The president’s comments come as Covington Catholic staff announced the high school would be closed on Tuesday in order to “ensure the safety” of students, faculty and staff, after a meeting with local authorities -- in the wake of the incident that sparked the social media frenzy.

 VIDEO SHOWS TENSION BETWEEN NATIVE AMERICANS, HIGH SCHOOL STUDENTS BEFORE VIRAL CLIP